OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ---

 This is a blog post about the garbage collection framework [MMTk](https://github.com/mmtk/mmtk-core) and my experience implementing it into our own Rust-based intepreters, which are research projects.
-Rust here is a focus-but-not-really, since we do away with a lot of its guarantees, for better or for worse but definitely for performance.
+Rust here is a focus-but-not-really, since we do away with a lot of its guarantees, for better or for worse, but definitely for performance.

 The goal of this blog post is to remain accessible, such that people with limited knowledge of GC or of Rust can still get value out of it.
-Hopefully I succeed, but it can be a fine line.

-Reading it from the start is probably best for most.
-Alternatively, you can jump directly to the [MMTk introduction](#whats-mmtk-then) or [the technical implementation bits](#implementation-mmtking) and it will not hurt my feelings.
+If you really want it, you can jump directly to the [MMTk introduction](#whats-mmtk-then) or [the technical implementation bits](#implementation-mmtking) and it will not hurt my feelings.

 ## introduction: who? what?